Franz-Josef-Danner/tracking/README.md

 This repository contains simple Blender scripts to automate movie clip tracking.
 The main script `combined_cycle.py` combines feature detection, auto tracking and playhead search in a repeating cycle.
 It can be run from the Blender text editor or installed as an add-on.
-All other scripts in this repository are prototypes of the individual steps now bundled in `combined_cycle.py`.
+All other files provide standalone operators.
+When installed as an add-on the `__init__.py` module registers these helpers and reuses the UI panels from `combined_cycle.py` to avoid duplicate buttons.

 ## Installation
 1. Open Blender and switch to the *Scripting* workspace.